matedevlab/url-shortener/README.md

    1. From the root directory run `python3 run.py`

+## Run the tests

-4. If you want to run the test
+4. If you want to run the tests run these command in the terminal form the root folder

-   1. From the root directory you can run `pytest` to run the tests
+   1. Unix-like system: `./run_tests.sh`
+   2. Windows in PowerShell: `.\run_tests.ps1`

+      Note: To run the PowerShell script, you may need to adjust your execution policy to allow the script to run.
+You can do this by running PowerShell as an administrator and executing: `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned`